Rhialto/PET_MEGA65/README.md

 ### 8096 memory expansion

-This enables the optional expansion board with 64 KB of RAM, controlled by a write-only register at $FFF0.
-For details, see the [8296 Supplement](https://www.zimmers.net/anonftp/pub/cbm/pet/manuals/8296supplement/8296supplement.html) sections 2.1 and 2.2.
+This enables the optional expansion board with 64 KB of RAM, controlled by a write-only Control Register at $FFF0.
+This brings the amount of RAM to 96 KB, hence the model name 8096.
+For programming details, see the [8296 Supplement](https://www.zimmers.net/anonftp/pub/cbm/pet/manuals/8296supplement/8296supplement.html) sections 2.1 and 2.2.

-### 8296 memory expansion (TODO)
+### 8296 memory expansion

 This enables the memory configuration of the 8296.
 This maps an additional 32 KB of RAM at $8000-$FFFF "behind" the ROMs and I/O space.
+This brings the total amount of RAM to 128 KB.
 For details, see the [8296 Supplement](https://www.zimmers.net/anonftp/pub/cbm/pet/manuals/8296supplement/8296supplement.html) sections 2.3 though 3.

 If you select this option then normally you would also select the 8096 memory.
 In theory you could have an 8296 and remove the 8096 style extra 64 KB RAM chips, so it's a separate option.
 But in practice I estimate that nobody would do such a silly thing.

 #### $9000 RAM, $A000 RAM